This article contains information on the different signing methods that Penneo support.

 Any Finnish citizen or legal entity owning one of the network’s IDs can now use Penneo for online authentication, carry out secure transactions and sign legally binding agreements.
 If you would like to have a closer look at the process of signing using FTN with Penneo, click here.

-Signing with touch means drawing your signature on a tablet or computer, uploading a picture of your signature or creating a text-based signature.
+Signing with touch means drawing your signature on a tablet or computer, uploading a picture of your signature or creating a text-based signature (if you have Belgian itsme activated as a signing method for your company, signers will not get the option to make a text-based signature).
 If you would like to have a closer look at the process of signing using touch signature, click here.

 Touch signature is much safer than a conventional pen-made signature, as both the IP address of the signer and the date and time of the signature are registered and become an integral part of the final digital document.
 As a result, content integrity and non-alteration are still ensured.
 However, it is not as secure as one made with an e-ID, nor does it meet the eIDAS Regulation requirements – therefore, we only recommend using it as an exception when you require a signature from an individual which does not possess or cannot access an electronic ID.